diesilveira/labeller_img_python_telegram_BOT/README.md

 It was developed using the python-telegram-bot library that you can access from the following link: https://github.com/python-telegram-bot/python-telegram-bot

-## Usage
+## Usage & steps
-To be able to use it you just have to download the repo, and install telegram for python:
+1. download the repo, and install python-telegram-bot:

 ```bash
 git clone https://github.com/diesilveira/labeller_img_python_telegram_BOT.git
 pip install python-telegram-bot --upgrade
 ```

-### Steps
-Create a configuration file in the same folder as main.py with the name conf.py copy and paste the following text:
+2. Create a configuration file in the same folder as main.py with the name conf.py copy and paste the following text:

     TOKEN: str = 'YOUR TOKEN'